 - Overcooling and work-hardening of work piece material, making it more difficult to cut

-- Excessive cryogen wastage and associated additional cost from inefficient overflow systems
+- Excessive cryogen usage and associated additional cost from inefficient overflow conditions

-- Inefficient insulation in delivery systems, resulting in heat gain and inadequate cooling in the cut zone
+- Effective insulation in delivery systems, resulting in less heat gain and adequate cooling in the cut zone

-- Difficulty in maintaining continuous flow of cold cryogen to the cut zone
+- Maintaining continuous flow of cryogen to the cut zone

-- Difficulty in maintaining system reliability within production environment conditions and/or high production rates
+- Maintaining system reliability within production environment conditions and/or high production rates

 Applying Coolant Where It Counts

 The 5ME Cryogenic System succeeded in addressing all of these issues, beginning by rethinking what needed to be cooled and how.
 5ME’s engineers recognized that by internally cooling cutting tools, rather than relying on external spray nozzles, they could efficiently direct cooling power where it was needed.
 The internal cooling system delays or even prevents heat activated tool wear and extends tool life without unnecessarily cooling—and hardening—machined material.
 The result was an exponential increase in cooling efficiency, coupled with a dramatic reduction in cryogen usage.

 Better for the Environment and the Bottom Line